WHO IS COUNCILMAN WILLIAM H. BEALE?

 Councilman William H. Beale Brings Leadership and Experience

-Former fire chief has served our town as our councilman for over ten years
+Former fire chief has served our town as our councilman for fifteen years

 Councilman William H. Beale has served the residents of the Town of Wappinger since January 1, 2007 after first running for public office in 2005 at the age of 29.